EGA-archive/ega-download-client/README.txt

 For reference there is a test CREDENTIALS_FILE provided here in 'credential_file.json'

 Your username and password are provided to you by EGA.
-Specifying password is not mandatory - if password is not provided the user will be asked to enter it from the console

 ----------------------------------------------------------------------------------